 Carpal tunnel release

 A doctor can diagnose the cause and recommend the best course of treatment.
-Treatment options include taking pain medications, applying splints to the fingers, receiving enzyme and corticosteroid injections, and undergoing surgery.
+Treatment options include taking pain medications, applying splints to the fingers, corticosteroid injections, and undergoing surgery.

 Stretching the hands and fingers can help prevent stiffness, and exercises often complement treatment.